The Graphic Designer Otl Aicher

 Otl Aicher

-otl aicher german graphic designer Otherwise known as Otto, is one of the leading German graphic designers of the twentieth century.
-He stands out as a principled man of his time, influenced by history and making good out of difficult times.
-He is probably best known for being the lead designer of the 1972 Munich Olympic Games and for the creation of the pictograms which are the stick figures that can be seen in many public signs today for example men and women’s toilets.
+Otherwise known as Otto, he is regarded as one of the most prominent German graphic designers of the twentieth century.
+He is distinguished as a man of principle, shaped by historical context and capable of navigating challenging circumstances with fortitude.
+He is arguably most renowned for spearheading the visual identity of the 1972 Munich Olympic Games and for conceptualising the pictograms, which are the simplified stick figures that can be observed in numerous public signage, including that of men’s and women’s toilets.

 Otto Biography

-designer Otl Aicher was born in May 13, 1922, Ulm and went to school with Werner Scholl.
-Many of Werner’s family were later to be executed by the Nazis for resistance fighting and belonging to the forbidden group ‘The White Rose’.
-Otl Aicher was also arrested for refusing to join in the Hitler Youth which closed off many paths for his future in Nazi Germany.
-For example, he was failed for his College entrance examination in 1941 despite having a very lively mind and showing active interests in philosophy, literature and art.
-As a result of failure to attend the College he was then drafted into the German army and despite many attempts to be exempted on medical groups his real objections were on the grounds of philosophy.
-In 1945 he eventually deserted the army just before the war was over and went to hide in the Scholl house back in Ulm where he believed he would be safe.
+Otl Aicher was born on 13 May 1922 in Ulm and attended school with Werner Scholl.
+Subsequently, numerous members of Werner’s family were subjected to execution at the hands of the Nazi regime for their role in resistance activities and affiliation with the proscribed organisation, the White Rose.
+Additionally, Otl Aicher was detained for declining to participate in the Hitler Youth, which effectively precluded numerous prospective avenues for his future in Nazi Germany.
+For instance, he was unsuccessful in his college entrance examination in 1941, despite displaying a keen intellect and a proclivity for philosophical, literary, and artistic pursuits.
+As a consequence of his failure to attend college, he was subsequently conscripted into the German army.
+Despite numerous attempts to be exempted on medical grounds, his primary objections were based on philosophical considerations.
+In 1945, he finally deserted the army, just prior to the conclusion of hostilities.
+He subsequently sought refuge in the Scholl residence in Ulm, where he believed he would be secure.

 Leave a Reply